blackChef/jkf/README.md

 # Jkf
-A javascript animation library that use css-keyframes syntax.
+A javascript animation library that use css-keyframes-animation syntax.

 ## Keyframes
 This is a keyframes rule that jkf use: